ronyalvarez183/ronyalvarez183/README.md

 I'm a Full Stack developer with extensive experience building enterprise applications.
 I'm a solutions driven programmer well versed in all phases of the software development lifecycle.

 - 🔭 I’m currently working on migrating legacy applications based on Javascript to React and Material UI.
-- 📫 How to reach me: <a href="https://www.linkedin.com/in/ronyalvarez/"> LinkedIn </a>
+- 📫 How to reach me: LinkedIn

 <!--
 **ronyalvarez183/ronyalvarez183** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.